backdrop-contrib/elysia_cron/README.txt

 - crontab-like scheduling configuration of each job.
 - grouping of jobs in channels (parallel lines of execution).
 - you can disable all jobs, an entire channel or a single job via configuration.
+- force execution of a single cron job on demand
+- change the priority/order of job execution
 - time statistics of each job and of the whole channel.
 - modules can define extra cron tasks, each one with own default cron-rules (site administrators can override them by configuration).